chrismeserole/lark/readme.md

 ### \*Rolls Eyes\*

-Fair enough!

-Basically Lark came about for three reasons:
+OK, so basically Lark came about for three reasons:

 1. **Custom subdirectory structure.** Lark recursively searches through all subdirectories, and builds a blog anywhere it finds a `_posts` subdirectory.
 This used to be possible, sort-of, using a hack on Jekyll.
 But the hack broke with an upgrade to Yosemite last fall,  I couldn't get it working again.
 I also couldn't replicate it via Pelican, Hugo, etc. Ultimately it seemed less time consuming to roll my own.